What is Copywriting vs Content & Other Writing?

-As a small business owner, I'm sure you've heard of copywriting.
-You've likely had copywriters pitch their services to you... but what exactly is copywriting, and why should you care?
+As a small business owner, I'm sure you've heard of copywriting and content writing.
+You've likely had freelancers pitch their services to you... but what exactly is copywriting, and why should you care?

 What is Copywriting?

-Copywriting is essentially persuasive writing or writing for a specific outcome.
-It's writing that inspires the reader to take action — purchase, book, click a link, or make a donation.
+Copywriting is persuasive writing — or writing for a specific outcome.
+It's writing that inspires the reader to take action (purchase, book, click a link, or make a donation.)

 "Copy" is simply industry jargon referring to the words on your website, email, advertisements, and other marketing mediums.